-- (a) Through worship - (b) School and Discipline - (a) Formal Religious Instruction - (a) Worship: In worship, there is a direct relationship with the omnipotent God and the Christian worship for instance consists of the following: adoration, confession, thanksgiving and supplication (ACTS).
-The Islamic religion also reflects them starting from ablution, intention, standing, prostration, standing, siting/tashud and finally tasleem. - (b) School Life: Christianity and Islamic religions have special ways of life and not just a mere sets of dogma to be blindly follow.
-The school atmosphere must therefore be conducive for brotherly love, obedience, humility, good manners, respect for individuals and a life guarded by self-control.
-The relationship between the senior and junior students should be friendly, devoid of bullying and teacher-students relationship should be cordial without any form of illicit dealings. - (c) Formal Religious Instruction: The teacher here focuses mainly on religion as an academic exercise and makes use of various methods of teaching.
-It is to note here that pupils might be sound academically in religious education and yet be morally bankrupt.
-Hence, emphasis should be on learning by doing.
+(a) Through worship

+- (b) School and Discipline - (a) Formal Religious Instruction

+(a) Worship: In worship, there is a direct relationship with the omnipotent God and the Christian worship for instance consists of the following: adoration, confession, thanksgiving and supplication (ACTS).
+The Islamic religion also reflects them.

+(b) School Life: Christianity and Islamic religions hate special ways of life and not just a mere set of dogma to blindly follow.
+The school atmosphere must, therefore, be conducive for brotherly love, obedience, humility, good manners, respect for individuals and a life guarded by self-control.

+(c) Formal Religious Instruction: The teacher here focuses mainly on religion as an academic exercise and makes use of various methods of teaching.
+It is to note here that pupils might be sound academically in Religious education and yet be morally bankrupt.